-Credit for work completed at other accredited graduate institutions-up to twelve credits applied against electives-may be accepted at full value on a transfer basis (a) if work done parallels courses in the St Vladimir's M.A. program and is otherwise compatible with the objectives of that program; (b) if the courses in which the credits were earned were eligible for graduate credit in the institution at which they were taken; (c) if the work was completed within five years of matriculation at St Vladimir's; and (d) if the grade earned for the eligible courses was 3.0 (B) or higher.
+Credit for work completed at other accredited graduate institutions-up to twelve credits normally applied against electives-may be accepted at full value on a transfer basis (a) if work done parallels courses in the St Vladimir's M.A. program and is otherwise compatible with the objectives of that program; (b) if the courses in which the credits were earned were eligible for graduate credit in the institution at which they were taken; (c) if the work was completed within five years of matriculation at St Vladimir's; and (d) if the grade earned for the eligible courses was 3.0 (B) or higher.
 Transfer course grades are not included, however, in seminary GPA calculations.

-Undergraduate work, graduate-level work completed at unaccredited institutions, or graduate-level work for which transfer credit has been accepted may qualify a student for advanced standing in subjects in which he or she shows proficiency.
+Undergraduate work, graduate-level work completed at unaccredited institutions, or graduatelevel work for which transfer credit has been accepted may qualify a student for advanced standing in subjects in which he or she shows proficiency.
 In these cases, students will be permitted to enroll in advanced courses or complete advanced assignments while remaining enrolled in core courses.
+If the graduate-level work for which transfer credit has been accepted substantially repeats the content of a core course in the St Vladimir's M.A. program, students may request exemption from that course.

-Requests for acceptance of transfer credits or advanced standing should be directed to the Academic Dean, who in turn submits them to the Faculty Council for consideration and approval.
+Requests for acceptance of transfer credits, advanced standing, or exemption should be directed to the Academic Dean, who in turn submits them to the Faculty Council for consideration and approval.